gardener/gardener/docs/deployment/aks.md

 }
 ```

-Let's define some env varibles for later use
+Let's define some env variables for later use

 ```
 CLIENT_ID=       # place your Azure Service Principal appId